GodstimeEdet/disease_prediction/README.md

 - High accuracy and F1-score across all classes, ensuring both precision and recall.
 - High ROC-AUC score, indicating good discrimination between diseases.
 - Practical utility in real-world healthcare settings, aiding in the early and accurate diagnosis of diseases.

----

-This problem statement provides a clear objective, background, and detailed steps to guide the development and evaluation of your machine learning model.